Happy 4th! How to keep small ears safe during the loudest holiday

 Childers recommends that both children and adults wear ear protection when they’re in close range of fireworks.
 For babies, that means earmuff-style protectors that go over the top of the ear.
 For older kids and adults, in-ear plugs are ideal, since they fit snugly into a person’s ear canal.

 According to the American Speech-Language-Hearing Association, a professional group of audiologist pathologists and other professionals, sounds at around 70 decibels are generally safe to listen to for long periods.
 Anything louder can pose a risk.
-The louder and closer something is, the more the likelihood of permanent hearing damage
+The louder and closer something is, the greater the likelihood of permanent hearing damage.

 Childers recommends thinking ahead about hearing safety since small kids can’t always communicate or realize that loud sounds are damaging.
 Blocking or dampening loud booms can also keep very young kids from getting scared.